stefaneidelloth/treezjs/doc/atoms/variable/range/doubleRange.md

 #### Range

-A comma separated list of range values in square brackets, e.g. [0.5, 1, 1.5, 2] or a range command range(min, max, step), e.g. range(0.5, 2, 0.5)
+A comma separated list of range values in square brackets, e.g. [0.5, 1, 1.5, 2]

 ----